Atorvastatin (Lipitor): Top 12 Drug Facts You Need to Know

 Atorvastatin works by reducing your "bad" cholesterol (low density lipoprotein, or LDL cholesterol) and triglycerides in the blood, while increasing levels of “good" cholesterol (high density lipoprotein, or HDL cholesterol).
 It can lower the build-up of cholesterol plaque in your blood vessels and arteries that could lead to a heart attack.

 Statins typically start to lower your cholesterol levels in about 2 weeks.
-Roughly two months after you start statin therapy your doctor will check your cholesterol levels with a simple blood test to see how well the drug is working.
+Roughly 1 to 2 months after you start statin therapy your doctor will check your cholesterol levels with a simple blood test to see how well the drug is working for you.

 3. How does atorvastatin come at the pharmacy?

 Atorvastatin is an oral tablet you take by mouth once a day to help lower your cholesterol.
 It is a prescription drug and comes as a generic and brand name (Lipitor) product.
-Both products come in strengths of 10 mg, 20 mg, 40 mg, and 80 mg.
+Tablets come in strengths of 10 mg, 20 mg, 40 mg, and 80 mg.

 Table 1.
 List of Brand and Generic Statins in the U.S.